emilyantosch/shc_pr3_vl/SOL2/slides_5/main.typ

 #slide[
   #text(size: 18pt)[
     #question[
-      - Welche Methoden hat Jason, die Katze?
+      - Which methods does Jason, the cat, have?
-      - Aus welchen Klassen stammt jeweils die Methoden-Definition?
+      - From which classes does each method definition come?
     ]
     #figure(image("../assets/img/slides_5/2024_10_20_vererbung_katze_antwort_rev01.png", height: 60%))